rsksmart/RSKIPs/IPs/RSKIP690.md

 ## Rationale

-**Why these four types.** They are exactly the types Bitcoin Core can generate from a single key.
-P2WSH and generic P2SH hash a script that cannot be derived from a public key, so the Bridge cannot produce them.
-P2SH-P2WPKH is the exception, because BIP49 leaves exactly one valid inner script, `0014 ‖ hash160(pubkey)`.
-One public key gives one script, one hash and one address, with no choice anywhere along the way, so the Bridge can compute it.
+**Why these four types.** They are the ones that derive from a single public key.
+P2WSH and generic P2SH hash a script, and a public key does not determine a script.
+P2SH-P2WPKH is derivable only because BIP49 leaves exactly one valid inner script.

-**Why a string parameter and not an integer.** The Bridge is a precompiled contract, so parsing happens in the node and not in EVM opcodes.
-The extra calldata is negligible against a pegout, and in exchange the call is self describing and uses names the ecosystem already knows.
+**Why a string and not an integer.** The Bridge is a precompiled contract, so parsing costs no EVM opcodes, and in exchange the call is self describing and uses names the ecosystem already knows.

 **Why exact matching.** The accepted set is consensus input.
-It can be widened later but never narrowed, so it starts strict.
+It can be widened later but never narrowed.

+**Why the address is pinned to lowercase and to the network.** It reaches the receipts trie, so a different string is a different receipts root.
+A wrong human readable part does not produce an invalid address, it produces a valid one for another network.

+**Why the rejection order is fixed.** A call can fail more than one check and has to give the same reason on every node.
+The contract check comes first because it is the only one that does not refund; any later and a contract could get its value back by passing an unknown `addressType`.

 ## Backwards compatibility